Resource Limits

 Sandbox Usage

-Your Sandbox usage for the current period is visible under the “My Account” section, on the “My Sandbox” overview page.
+To see your Sandbox usage for the current period, navigate to the Usage link under the “My Account” section, on the “My Sandbox” overview page.

 Usage Per Application